ramrom/rams_dot_files/cheatsheets/samsung_cheatsheet.md

     - can erase data on phone (needs power and network obviously)
     - can "lock" phone, prevents biometrics, samsung pay, show emergency info on screen, prevent power off
     - can set "extend battery life", minimizes power usage
+- screenshot - press volume down and power button at same time

 ## GALAXY WATCH
 - touch screen for a couple sec to change watch face